 Coming up with romantic Valentine’s Day ideas that are a little more creative than the predictable dinner and a movie routine somehow seems to trip us up year after year.

-It’s easy to opt for making reservations at a crowded restaurant or ordering in and binge-watching Netflix together.
+It’s easy to opt for making reservations at a crowded restaurant for a typical Valentine's Day date idea.
 But for the love of your love life, don’t default to this!
-The last thing you want to do is get stuck in a Netflix and takeout rut — or worse, end up at an overpriced, and decidedly unoriginal prix-fixe dinner.
+The last thing you want to do is get stuck in a rut — or worse, end up at an overpriced, and decidedly unoriginal prix-fixe dinner.

 Whether you’ve been dating for 20 minutes or 20 years, it’s time to get creative with these romantic Valentine’s Day ideas that are a little more inspired than cuddling on the couch.

 Here are 31 romantic Valentine’s Day ideas sure to make this year special.